Juneteenth: What is the newest US holiday and how is it celebrated?

 - Published

-The Juneteenth National Independence Day Act, which establishes a holiday that commemorates the end of slavery in the US, has been signed by President Joe Biden.
+Last year, President Joe Biden signed the Juneteenth National Independence Day Act, which establishes a holiday that commemorates the end of slavery in the US.

-"I've only been president for several months, but I think this will go down, for me, as one of the greatest honours I will have had as president," Mr Biden said at the signing event.

 So what is Juneteenth, how did it become a holiday and what do people do to celebrate it?